-Think military perfection, and a glossy shine on your brogues, that will make you stand out from the crowd.
+Think military perfection, and a glossy shine on your brogues, that will make you stand out from others.
 Your dress shoes are an investment shoe – and you need to take care of the leather.
-Leather is animal hide that will crack, and dry out, over time.
+Leather is animal hide that, left uncared for, will crack, and dry out, over time.

 Wear And Tear

-Your dress shoes will, through normal use, develop scuff marks, and the polish and the color will fade.
-Leather is a natural product and will degrade over time if you don’t look after it.
-For example, if you have left your leather dress shoe in a damp place, there may be mold.
+Your dress shoes will, through regular use, develop scuff marks, and the polish and color will fade.
+Leather is a natural product and will degrade over time if you don’t maintain it.
+For example, if you left your leather dress shoes in a damp place, there may be mold starting to form.

 Your Shoe Shine Kit

-There are a number of shoe shine kits on the market.
+There are several shoe shine kits on the market.
 Prices vary greatly.
-Be sure to see exactly what you are getting, for the cost – kits range from $10 to $100.
+Be sure to see exactly what you’re getting, for the cost -packages range from $10 to $100.

-It is worth investing in a quality kit, as you will use it for a lifetime.
+It’s worth investing in a quality kit, as you’ll use it for a lifetime.
 The more expensive valet style kits come with both cleaning materials and polishing equipment, inside a travel case.
-These can be monogrammed with your initials, and are useful to have too when you travel.
+These can be monogrammed with your initials, and are useful to have when you travel.

 Extra Cleaning and Conditioning Materials

-It is a good idea to buy a leather conditioner of some kind, such as saddle soap, leather conditioner or a leather oil.
+It’s a good idea to buy a leather conditioner of some kind, such as saddle soap, leather conditioner or leather oil.
 Keep an old t-shirt, or some soft clothes in this kit too.